semaphoreci/docs/docs/docs/using-semaphore/deployment-targets.md

 ### Git-based permissions

-In the fourth section of deployment targets you can restrict which Git branches and tags are be allowed to start a promotion.
+In the fourth section of deployment targets, you can restrict which Git branches and tags are allowed to start a promotion.
 Here you can also block promotions coming from pull requests.
 This section is optional.

 To restrict Git-based access:
-1. Select which branches are enabled for promotions: all, none or list of allowed branches
+1. Select which branches are enabled for promotions: all, none, or list of allowed branches
-2. Select which Git tags are enabled: all, none or list of allowed tags
+2. Select which Git tags are enabled: all, none, or a list of allowed tags
 3. Enable or disable pull requests from triggering promotions
 4. Press **Next**
 5. Press **Create**